Official Tires: see The Tire Rack One Lap Tire Policy

 Entered Vehicles must be cosmetically presentable and in top mechanical condition.

 Entered Vehicles will carry all event sponsors' decals as required and will carry no decals representing conflicting sponsors.
-One Lap reserves the top of the windshield and the front fenders back including both doors, or equal space, for the event decals.
-This will typically include a Tire Rack window tint, door decal, number plaque, NASA tech decal and several sponsor decals.
+One Lap reserves the entire windshield and the front fenders back including both doors, or equal space, for the event decals.
+This will typically include a Tire Rack windshield header decal, door decal, number plaque, NASA tech decal and several sponsor decals including the tire brand you use during competition.
+Required tire manufacturer sponsor decals must be installed on the front fender above the wheel opening.
 Modifying the decals, in any way, is not allowed without a One Lap official's approval.

 Seat Belts must be in top condition, either OEM units or special racing belts as approved by recognizing competition-sanctioning organizations.